 2020 City Qualification and Tournament:

 The planned time control for the city championship (sectional and playoff not necessarily qualifying event) games will be Game 80 with a 30 second increment for all games (unless otherwise noted such as in tie-break games).
 [See individual qualifying event details for time controls used in those events.]
 All games are to be USCF rated without exception (again unless otherwise noted).
 Changes to this time control (or for that matter the schedule of play as detailed in the rules below) may be made due to unforeseen circumstances but are unlikely and will be communicated to all qualified players beforehand if necessary.
 Notation is required throughout the entirety of the games using a 30 second increment (all games except tie-breaks).
 All games are to be played on scheduled Monday nights at the GPCF club unless agreed upon by both players.
-However, if a player cannot make a week due to unforeseen circumstances, a make-up game is allowed.
-Prompt make-up of the missed game is expected, or a forfeiture of the game may result at TD discretion.
-There will be scheduled make-up weeks, but games may also be made up off site and/or at a different time if both players agree.
+However, if a player cannot make a week due to unforeseen circumstances, he or she must inform the TD and opponent no later than one calendar day before the scheduled date of the game.
+The player who must miss will be responsible for coordinating with his or her opponent a time and place for a makeup game.
+Very rare same-day emergencies are understood, so each player is allowed one violation of this per stage of play without penalty (but is still required to coordinate a makeup), but a second violation during the same stage of play (i.e. sectional stage or championship stage) results in a forfeiture of that game.
 Round one is currently scheduled for April 6th, 2020.

 All qualifying positions are limited to those who live and/or work in the Greater Peoria area and/or are regularly involved in Greater Peoria chess.